Police launch homicide investigation after death of Gisborne toddler - NZ Herald

 on Wednesday 12 January."

-As this matter is now before the Courts, Police said they don't have any further comment.
+As this matter is now before the Courts, police said they don't have any further comment.